Fixed-Time Stable Gradient Flows: Applications to Continuous-Time Optimization: Introduction

-Another set of problems, where GF is used popularly is the \textit{Saddle-point dynamics} for the \textit{Min-max problems}.
-In \cite{feijer2010stability}, the authors show asymptotic stability of the saddle-point dynamics, and have applied the developed methods to the applications, such as Internet-congestion control and Network-utility Maximization.
+Another set of problems where GF is used is the \textit{saddle-point dynamics} for \textit{min-max problems}, where a multivariate function needs to be minimized over one set of variables and maximized over another set of variables.
+Saddle-point dynamics and its variations have been used extensively in the design and analysis of distributed feedback controllers \cite{wang2011control} and optimization algorithms in several domains, including active power loss minimization \cite{ma2013distributed}, network optimization \cite{feijer2010stability}, and zero-sum games \cite{gharesifard2013distributed} (see \cite{benzi2005numerical} for a detailed presentation on various applications where saddle-point dynamics naturally arise).
+In \cite{feijer2010stability}, the authors show asymptotic stability of the saddle-point dynamics, and apply the developed methods to internet-congestion control and network-utility maximization.
 More recently, in \cite{duchi2018minimax}, the authors develop general techniques for deriving minimax bounds under local differential privacy constraints.
-Lagrangian based primal-dual problems are one example where min-max problems naturally arise.
-In \cite{cherukuri2017role, cherukuri2017saddle}, the authors discuss the conditions under which the saddle-point dynamics can have global asymptotic convergence.
-In \cite{qu2019exponential}, the authors show global-exponential stability of the gradient-based method for primal-dual gradient dynamics.
+Lagrangian based primal-dual problems are another set of problems where min-max problems naturally arise.
+In \cite{cherukuri2017role,cherukuri2017saddle}, the authors discuss the conditions under which the saddle-point dynamics exhibit global asymptotic convergence.
+In \cite{qu2019exponential,dhingra2018proximal}, the authors show global exponential stability of the gradient-based method for primal-dual gradient dynamics under strong convexity-concavity assumption.